Facebook changes 'Trending' feature to rely less on human editors

 Facebook maintains it is a neutral platform, but its political influence has come under scrutiny, especially as its user base swells.
 It has 1.7 billion people on its social network, and studies have shown it has the power to influence people's behavior, ranging from registering as organ donors to registering to vote.

-After the May news report first surfaced, Facebook penned a lengthy blog post explaining how the Trending feature works, the first time it had done so.
+After the May news report first surfaced, Facebook penned a lengthy blog post explaining how the "Trending" feature works, the first time it had done so.
 Less than two weeks later, the company said it changed some procedures and outlined those changes in an effort to be more transparent.
+(Reporting by Yasmeen Abutaleb; Editing by Dan Grebler)